Question marks hang over Qatar buying in Xstrata

-LONDON/DUBAI, April 26 (Reuters) - Qatar’s 7 percent stake in Xstrata, makes it not only the miner’s largest investor after Glencore, but also a potential kingmaker in the two companies’ merger and an unknown quantity for its future that investors are desperate to read.
+LONDON/DUBAI (Reuters) - Qatar’s 7 percent stake in Xstrata XTA.L, makes it not only the miner’s largest investor after Glencore, but also a potential kingmaker in the two companies’ merger and an unknown quantity for its future that investors are desperate to read.

 It has bought virtually every day this month, a crucial period of courting for miner Xstrata and commodities trader Glencore, as the two jointly toured key investment funds.